-- Contracted providers (including BYU Student Health Center or VRx Pharmacy): The plan pays 100 percent; you pay 0 percent. - All other providers: The plan pays 50 percent; you pay 50 percent. - One influenza (flu) shot per person is eligible for benefits each academic year. - For more information about getting your flu shot, call the BYU Student Health Center or VRx Pharmacy.
+- Contracted providers (including BYU Student Health Center or Magellan Rx Pharmacy): The plan pays 100%; you pay 0%. - All other providers: The plan pays 50%; you pay 50%. - One influenza (flu) shot per person is eligible for benefits each academic year.

+For more information about getting your flu shot, call the BYU Student Health Center or Magellan Rx Pharmacy.